LeaReXx/LeaReXx/README.md

 # 💫About Me :
 🌱 I'm Front-End Developer
 💓 I'd love to play video games
 👯 I’m looking to collaborate on
-💬 Ask me about anything but you usually get "i dont know"
 📫 How to reach me: Email: Dev.sepehr@outlook.com
 ⭐ Giving stars to people's projects not only won't consume yours, it will further encourage the developers!
 💻 Discord: `SePeHr#1166`